dwmuller/cl-clr/README.txt

-CL-CLR is a package for facilitating interaction between Common Lisp programs and libraries that conform to the Common Language Specification, running on the Common Language Runtime.
+CL-CLR is a package that facilitates interaction between Common Lisp programs and libraries that conform to the Common Language Specification, running on the Common Language Runtime.
 It is built on RDNZL, an excellent package that already solves all of the essential